 Before your throw the entire contents of your fridge door shelves away, know that this is not a rule for all mustard, mayo, and ketchup.
 I have been able to find many successful gluten free substitutes for these popular condiments.

 As with all processed ingredients, the responsibility is on you to read the ingredients closely.
 Just know that many popular condiment brands do use gluten in their products.
-Check out some of my favorite gluten free substitutes:

 Several different kinds of alcohol contain gluten.
 Beer made with hops and barley, as well as certain types of rum, whiskey, and vodka.
 Luckily, there are many options for gluten free drinkers.
 Here are some of the many delicious gluten free substitutes for alcohol with gluten: white wine, red wine, champagne, tequila, potato vodka, and cider.